 API keys are unique to your organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.

 Client tokens are unique to your organization.
 A client token is required by the web browser log collector to submit logs to Datadog, and is required by the Real User Monitoring to submit events and logs to Datadog.

-To remove a Datadog API key or application key or client token, navigate to Integration -> APIs and select the Revoke button next to the key or token you want to remove:
+To remove a Datadog API key or client token, navigate to the list of keys or tokens, and click the trash can icon with Revoke next to the key or token you want to remove.